pwgcz/universal-shop/README.md

 ### Shop Staff panel
 In Shop staff panel Staff User can management all products and orders using forms.
-To check Staff panel func login with this data:
+To check Staff panel functionality login with this data:
 * Email: admin@gmail.com
 * Password: ADMINadmin123